 - Watch for cyclists riding against traffic.
 You may encounter a cyclist riding in the wrong direction.
 While this may be foolish and they may be unaware of the risks, it’s important for you as a driver to slow down and maintain at least three feet of space between you and the bike.

 - Check for cyclists before you open your door.
 Always look for bicycles before exiting your vehicle.
 Dooring accidents are common causes of critical injuries and deaths to cyclists every year.
 If a driver is involved in a dooring, they could be fined up to $1,000 for violating city code.
 To remember to look for cyclists it is recommended that you use your right hand to open the car door.
 This will force your upper body to turn and look behind your vehicle.

 When motorists follow the tips above and bicycles understand how to maneuver safely around moving traffic, accident rates may be decreased and lives can be saved.

 What to Do When Sharing the Road Results in Harm

 When a cyclist is involved in a collision with a vehicle, there is a potential for serious injury.
 Broken bones, traumatic brain injuries, and spinal cord injuries are not uncommon.
-Krzak Rundio Law Group, LLC represents bicycle accident victims.
+Krzak Rundio Gorman, Injury Attorneys represents bicycle accident victims.
 We can fully investigate the incident you were involved in to determine why the accident happened, hold the at fault driver accountable for their actions and get you the compensation you deserve.
 If you’ve been involved in a bicycle accident and you’re interested in learning more about our personal injury legal services and how we help accident victims, contact us and schedule a free consultation with our firm today.